cynber/vitepress-components/README.md

 # vitepress-components
- Various custom vitepress components

 This repository is a collection of custom VitePress components that can be shared across multiple VitePress sites.
+It currently exists solely for my personal use, but I am open to suggestions and improvements.
+In the future, I may create an NPM package for these components.

+If you would like to use these components in your own VitePress site, you can add this repository as a submodule.
+Please note that this repository is a work in progress and may change frequently.
+Similarly, you can use this repository as a template for your own shared components.

 Everything in this repository will be copied to the `docs/.vitepress/theme/components/cynber-shared` directory of a VitePress site.
 As such, it should contain only the components you want to share across multiple VitePress sites.